AI Playground Quick Start Guide

 How to enable Artifacts UI:

-- Click Beta features.
+- Click on Artifacts.

 Note: Artifacts work with each of the major models, but tends to work best with Anthropic and Azure OpenAI models.
 The artifacts feature does not work in conjunction with agents at this time.